matter-labs/era-contracts/contracts-review-prep.md

 > require(!\_isEraLegacyEthWithdrawal(\_chainId, \_l2BatchNumber), "ShB: legacy eth withdrawal");

 No method to finalize an old withdrawal.
-We will either add the method or provide a different solution.
+We will manually finalize all legacy withdrawals before the upgrade, i.e. withdrawals that happened before the previous Bridgehub upgrade.

 ### empty branch when matching function signatures